 Fall and Winter Outdoor Dining Guidance

 Chicago is committed to ensuring that bars and restaurants can operate outdoors safely and successfully during the fall and winter months.
-Please see below for up-to-date guidance for safe outdoor service.
+The latest reopening guidance can be found at chicago.gov/reopening.

 All outdoor service areas must operate under an Outdoor Patio License, a Sidewalk Café Permit or an Expanded Outdoor Dining Permit: